RenRenJuan/bitlbee/README.md

 ## 3.6.1

- Accept the nick and channel from a HTTP connect to Bitlbee.
+ Accept the nick and channel from a qwebirc when it connects to Bitlbee.
+ Unsure ATM how I will send it, will try to make it generally usable or remove this from github.